clrobert/pathfinder/README.md

-A simple example of A*.
 The cat finds the tuna.